Harsh-A-Gajjar/BOOKS_AUTHORS/README.md

-Here's the complete content formatted in Markdown, ready for inclusion in your .md file:

-markdown
-Copy code
 # Book and Author Data Import Application

 This project is a web-based application developed using Flask to upload, review, and save book and author data from Excel files to a SQLite database.